rcasteran/jarvis4se/docs/installation.md

 It is a JAR file that needs to be located in the same directory than the one where you want to execute JARVIS4SE.

-This JAR's file needs to be renamed: `plantuml.jar`.
+This JAR file needs to be renamed: `plantuml.jar`.

 For exemple, if you want to use JARVIS4SE in a [Jupyter Notebook](https://jupyter.org), you need to copy the JAR file in the folder where your notebook is saved.